 The Contractor shall monitor weather throughout the Work to ensure that the Work is conducted during favourable conditions.

 All in-water or near-water works shall be conducted in the dry and isolated from any adjacent natural receivers using appropriate erosion and sediment controls.
-[Consultant Note: Confirm if in-water or near-water works must occur in the dry, or if isolation is sufficient]

 Disturbed areas shall be minimized to the extent possible, and temporarily or permanently stabilized or restored as the work progresses.
 Restore/revegetate areas that have not been active for more than 30 days.